 3.3.1 Reserves.
 Debt reserves are defined as bond reserve funds required to be set aside in accordance with bond covenants.
 The City of Boerne reserve funds will include investments appropriate to provide reserves to meet any shortfalls in bond funds.
-Bond reserve funds are not anticipated to be utilized except in the case of extreme situations; therefore, investments of these funds may exceed 24 months with prior approval of City Manager or Deputy City Manager per Section 4.3.
+Bond reserve funds are not anticipated to be utilized except in the case of extreme situations; therefore, investments of these funds may exceed 24 months per Section 4.3.
 The maximum maturity of an individual investment shall not exceed 60 months.
 Involuntary liquidation of Debt Reserve investments is unlikely due to their nature.
 However, should a liquidation of investments prior to maturity be necessary, the comparatively longer term nature of some of the investments, could result in material losses depending on financial and economic conditions.
 Debt reserve investments will be diverse if allowed by bond covenants and include any listed authorized investment as stated in Section 4.1.
 Federal tax law limits the earnings on these funds and investment yield will be considered accordingly.